 The COVID-19 pandemic and resulting fallout have introduced dramatic life changes for many of us.
-From higher anxiety levels to experiences of grief and loss, few lives have been left untouched by the developments of the last few months.
+From higher anxiety and depression levels to experiences of grief and loss, few lives have been left untouched by the developments of the last few months.

-At FHE Health, our thoughts are with those most affected by the crisis.
+At FHE Health, our thoughts are with those most affected by the health crisis.
 We’re also very mindful of the potentially damaging, behavioral effects of these seismic changes in Americans’ lives—so we conducted a survey of 500 respondents to gather and analyze data related to substance use and mental health wellness during this time.
 The results show many Americans are struggling with healthy coping mechanisms and compromised mental health right now.

 How the Coronavirus Has Affected Americans’ Work and Finances